-People who are insulin resistant typically benefit from eating foods with a lower insulin load which helps normalise insulin and blood glucose.
-Managing appetite is easier if you’re not on the blood glucose roller coaster.
+People who are insulin resistant will typically benefit from eating foods with a lower insulin load which helps normalise insulin and blood glucose.
+Managing appetite is easier once you get off the blood sugar roller coaster.

 In terms of macronutrients these foods have:

 - more protein (which will prevent loss of lean muscle mass),

 - more fibre (which will make you full and slow digestion),